bbachi/CKAD-Practice-Questions/core-concepts.md

 <p>

 ```
-kubectl run busybox --image=nginx --restart=Never -it -- echo "How are you"
+kubectl run busybox --image=busybox --restart=Never -it -- echo "How are you"

 kubectl delete po busybox
 ```